 Do your homework.
 Find out about tuition for different programs, and whether they offer financial aid and scholarships.
 You might even consider the long-term value in getting an associate versus bachelor's degree so that you can begin working earlier, possibly utilizing a bridge program to receive your BSN later on.
 If you prefer to seek a four-year degree right away, remember that it is an investment in your own future, and it is worthwhile whether or not you are able to find an employer who offers student loan forgiveness programs.

 Finding a Job

-While some markets may be more competitive, nurses are in high demand, and this demand is expected to continue to grow steadily for at least the next eight years.
+While some markets may be more competitive, nurses are in demand, and this demand is expected to continue to grow steadily for at least the next eight years.
 The U.S. Bureau of Labor Statistics lists nursing as one of the occupations with the highest projected national job growth through 2022.
 If job stability and availability are concerns of yours, you can probably put those to rest if you are going to nursing school.